January 28, 2007

 vs. Online Dating Commercials

 As if Valentine's Day alone weren't enough to make single women feel fundamentally wrong about not receiving chocolates and jewelry.
-Thanks to the Online Dating boom, now not only do we have to gag through diamond commercials (which are probably mined by slave labor), we have to see a hundred ads from Match.com and eHarmony telling us that we
+Thanks to the Online Dating boom, now not only do we have to gag through diamond commercials (which are probably mined by slave labor), we have to see a hundred ads from Match.com and eHarmony telling us that we could find a soul mate if we'd just try.
+And by try I mean slap down a wad of cash, go on loads of bad dates with people who look compatitible on paper, and then wonder why after all that we're still single.

-work, I'm saying it's not a miracle cure for singledom.
+I'm not saying Online Dating doesn't work, I'm saying it's not a miracle cure for singledom.
 It's like anything other form of dating: it takes effort and work and bad dates to find a significant other.
 Or dumb luck but no one will pay for that.

 Besides, what's wrong with being single?
 I've only spent one V Day in the throws of romantic coupledom.
 It was a nice night, but so were a lot of our nights together until the relationship started breaking down.
 I'm single and alone today, on January 21st, drinking tea and researching a project for school.
 I don't feel bad about it today.
 Why should I on Feb.
 14th?

-will feel bad on the 14th because I am socially conditioned to do so.
+The sick joke is I probably will feel bad on the 14th because I am socially conditioned to do so.
 I blame sitcoms.
 And Hallmark.
 But that doesn't mean I want to see a commercial for an dating site every five minutes during the Studio 60 marathon.

 January 19, 2007